 - Blanch the beans by adding them to the boiling water and cooking for 5 minutes.
 Then drain in a colander and immediately plunge the beans into a large bowl of ice water.
 This will stop the cooking process so the beans don't turn mushy.
 Drain and set aside.

 - Melt the butter in a large skillet over medium-high heat.
 Add the onion and garlic, sauteing for 4 to 5 minutes until the onions start to soften.
-Add the mushrooms, if using (see note), salt and pepper and cook another 1 to 2 minutes.
+Add the mushrooms (if using), salt and pepper and cook another 1 to 2 minutes.

 - Sprinkle the flour over the softened onions and stir to combine.
 Cook for 2 minutes, then whisk in the chicken broth to make sure there are no lumps, then the half and half.
 Bring the mixture to a simmer and cook until it has thickened, stirring occasionally, about 6 minutes.